latunda/townscaper/README.md

 ## Town Samples (World Samples)
 I might add more samples for the most upvoted townscaper builds in r/ArtDistrict.
 You can import worlds if you play on PC:
-1. Open the contents of one of the files under `TownSamples`.
+1. Copy the raw contents of one of the files under `TownSamples`.
 2. Launch Townscaper.
 3. Click **Settings**.
 4. Click **Load from Clipboard**.